Do Animals Think?

-The common ancestor of humans and chimpanzees lived only six million years ago.
+The common ancestor of humans and chimpanzees lived only 6 million years ago.
 But why are we so different now?
 Could it be that in this short time—evolutionarily speaking—we have developed all these cognitive abilities anew, which today enable us to build computers and fly to the moon?
 Probably not.

 It is much more likely that at least some of these abilities are also found to some extent in animals.
-For a long time, many abilities were thought to be exclusively human—but in the last few years, we learned that: Newborn chicken can calculate, chimpanzees help each other, parrots talk, and scrub jays plan for the future.
+For a long time, many abilities were thought to be exclusively human—but in the last few years, we learned that: Newborn chickens can calculate, chimpanzees help each other, parrots talk, and scrub jays plan for the future.

 Every week, new findings support the idea that animals are indeed capable of thinking.